billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 ### Thunderbolt

-We've tested laptops and workstations with Thunderbolt 3.0.
-The open ephys group has also tested a workstation and laptops with Thunderbolt 4.0.

-The workstations and laptops that ran successfully all came preconfigured for Thunderbolt 3.0 from the factory.
+HHMI and the open ephys group independently tested laptops and workstations with Thunderbolt 3.0 and 4.0.
+The successful setups all came preconfigured for Thunderbolt from the factory.
 To add Thunderbolt after the fact, you'll need to get a card specifically matched to your motherboard.
 Merely matching the manufacturer does not guarantee success.

-The open ephys group could not make Thunderbolt 4.0 work with Neuropixels hardware, though it does work with NI components.
-So we recommend against Thunderbolt 4.0 at this time.
+You should have reliable connectivity if you power up the chassis first, and then start the PC, which is the usual start-up sequence for any other PXIe controller.
+Hot-plugging can work if you are lucky but it is not reliable.
+If you unplug and replug the Thunderbolt cable without doing the orderly power cycle, the enclustra drivers may fail to load or fail to start; you won't be able to connect to the imec base stations.
+If this happens, fix it by going into the Windows Device Manager.
+Select each enclustra device in the list, and choose `Uninstall device` under the `Actions` menu.
+Finish by choosing `Scan for hardware changes` under the `Actions` menu.
+If that doesn't work, try a complete power cycle, again, starting the chassis first, then the PC.

 ### Test performance